victorkich/Kolmogorov-PPO/README.md

 # Kolmogorov-Arnold Networks (KAN) for Online Reinforcement Learning

 ## Overview
 Kolmogorov-Arnold Networks (KAN) are designed to provide an efficient function approximation method tailored for online reinforcement learning tasks.
 Inspired by the Kolmogorov-Arnold representation theorem, KANs enable quick adaptation and learning from limited data by decomposing complex functions into simpler, more manageable components.
-This approach is particularly advantageous in dynamic environments where traditional reinforcement learning methods struggle with slow adaptation and computational overhead.
+This approach is particularly advantageous in dynamic environments where traditional reinforcement learning methods struggle with computational overhead.

 ## Key Features
 - **Efficient Function Approximation**: KANs leverage the Kolmogorov-Arnold representation to approximate complex functions with minimal computational resources, making them ideal for online learning scenarios.
 - **Scalability**: The modular structure of KANs allows for scaling to more complex tasks and environments without significant performance degradation.
 - **Flexibility**: KANs can be easily integrated with existing reinforcement learning algorithms, enhancing their performance in environments requiring rapid adaptation.
-- **Low Latency**: Optimized for low-latency decision-making, making KANs suitable for real-time applications.

 ## Setup
 1. Clone the KAN repository: